-COMMENTS ON THE ARGUMENT The argument does not appear to be cogent or compelling.
+COMMENTS ON THE ARGUMENT.
+The argument does not appear to be cogent or compelling.

-Eternity of the world.
-If the world is not eternal, that is, if time is finite, then at some point the world came into being.
+ETERNITY OF THE WORLD.
+The argument relies on the assumption that time is without beginning, i.e. that the world is eternal.
+For if the world is not eternal-that is, if time is finite-then at some point the world came into being.
 But in this case there is not much incentive to deny the existence of a creator.
-That is why Maimonides thinks that this premiss is unproblematic.
+That is why Maimonides thinks that this premiss should go unchallenged.
 Very well; but if we assume the eternity of the world, then one entity at least is already eternal-and this is precisely what we hoped to establish as a conclusion.

-Plenitude.
+PLENITUDE.
 The principle of plenitude in Maimonides' version states that every genuine possibility must be actualised.
 More generally, it states that every genuine possibility should be marked off from impossibility, that there must be some element of reality making a genuine possibility genuine.
-Leibniz and David Lewis grappled with this same question and gave different answers.
-But to say that every genuine possibility should be actualized, at least if time is infinite, is bizarre.
-It is a possibility, if anything is, that I could have shaved yesterday, though actually I did not.
-It does not help if the world is infinite to make this possibility actual at any point in time: yesterday is gone, and I will never shave yesterday, if I haven't done it then.
+(Leibniz and David Lewis, as we shall see later, grappled with this same question and gave different answers.)

+But to say that every genuine possibility should be actualised, at least if time is infinite, is bizarre.
+It is a possibility, if anything is, that I could have shaved yesterday (though actually I did not).
+It does not help if the world is infinite to make this possibility actual at any point in time: yesterday is gone, and I will never shave yesterday (September 28, 2018), if I haven't done it then.

 Perhaps, however, we should consider a timeless possibility.
-Instead of examining 'SB shaves on 22.09' we should examine the possibility 'SB shaves'.
+Instead of examining 'SB shaves on September 28, 2018' we should examine the possibility 'SB shaves'.
 This is not good, because clearly this is a different possibility.
 Even so, it may be that I never shave in the course of my life.
 I die unshaven.
 What then?
 Are we supposed to think that, in the infinity of time, I will have to be resurrected many times over and compelled to shave in one of those resurrections?